JcVollar/LandingPage/README.md

 ### Installing

-This is jusing PHP, so you need a PHP server to make it run.the main html is in the raw.txt file.
+This is using PHP, so you need a PHP server to make it run.the main html is in the raw.txt file.
 But there is a edit.html I use for working.
 When Im done, just copy the html over to the raw.txt file, and publis it.
 I see the ironi of this as I am writing it.
 Why dont I just read the edit.html, well ... next time.

 ## License